 - Experiment with these tools and all the other tools too, just for fun, just to see what they can do for you.

-Note: Photos can be edited even after you've set them up to be screensavers, so don't worry about it if it's not perfect right away.
-I do it all the time.
-Also, once you get used to using these tools and seeing the results, it will be easier to see what a photo needs before you even start.
+Note: Once you get used to using these tools and seeing the results, it will be easier to see what a photo needs before you start.
 That will make the editing time shorter.

 Photo Editing Before & After

-Now that the photos in your new screen saver folder are all formatted and edited, it's time to tell your computer to use them as the official screen savers:
+Now that your favorite house photos are all formatted, edited, and filed, it's time to tell your computer to use them as the official screen savers:

 - Open up your computer's System Preferences.

 - Click on "Desktop & Screen Saver" (top left).
 Then click on "Screen Saver."
 You'll see a window with a slowly moving photo in it (your current screen saver).